sukeesh/k8s-job-notify/README.md

 Development
 ----
-If you wish to run this locally, clone this repository, set `webhook` and `namespace` env variables
+If you wish to run this locally, clone this repository, set `webhook` and `namespace` env variables.
+This expects kube config to be in `~/.kube/config` (default)
 ```$xslt
 $ export webhook="slack_webhook_url" && export namespace="<namespace_name>" && go build &&  ./k8s-job-notify
 ```